trevorwang/flutter-zxing/README.md

 # fzxing

-A Zxing flutter plugin project to wrap [zxing-android-embedded](https://github.com/journeyapps/zxing-android-embedded) for Android and [LBXScan](https://github.com/MxABC/LBXScan) for iOS
+A flutter plugin for scanning 2D barcodes and QR codes.
+It wraps [zxing-android-embedded](https://github.com/journeyapps/zxing-android-embedded) for Android and [LBXScan](https://github.com/MxABC/LBXScan) for iOS

 ## Parameters' default value